 Pros

-Transparent advancement path from intern status to independent routes
+Clear career progression path from training to independent routes

 Cons

-Pays minimum wage during extended training periods lasting 1-2 months
+Minimum wage during extended training periods (potentially months)

 User Reviews (0)